Indigenous Education Resources

 - First Contacts - Get Smart

 A wide selection of units which includes a section on Aboriginal Perspectives as well as individual webquests and units related to Indigenous people.
+Links to other Webquest/Unit sites in the bottom section of the page.

 - Indigenous Rights